-- D. In light of the prevailing global macroeconomic conditions that are impacting our business, operations, and financial results, coupled with recent changes in the competitive landscape, the Company decided to reallocate resources and adjust its investment focus on areas of greater and faster growth potential and discontinue investment in other initiatives the Company worked on.
+- C. During 2023 and in light of the prevailing global macroeconomic conditions that impacted the business, operations, and financial results, coupled with recent changes in the competitive landscape, the Company decided to reallocate resources and adjust its investment focus on areas of greater and faster growth potential and discontinue investment in other initiatives the Company worked on ("Restructuring").
 As a result, the Company has decided on the implementation of cost savings measures, consisting primarily of the discontinuance of non-profitable operations, the near-term termination of approximately 40% of its workforce and certain other reductions in ongoing expenses.
-The effect of discontinuance of non-profitable operations was written off software development costs invested which were determined to no longer be recoverable in the amount of \$2.8M. - E. On October 7, 2023, the State of Israel, where the Company's operations are primarily based, suffered a surprise attack by hostile forces from Gaza, which led to the declaration by Israel of the "Iron Swords" military operation.
+As part of these cost saving activities, the Company recorded, during 2023, an impairment of \$2.8M representing capitalized software development costs which were determined to no longer be recoverable. - D. On October 7, 2023, the State of Israel, where the Company's operations are primarily based, suffered a surprise attack by hostile forces from Gaza, which led to the declaration by Israel of the "Iron Swords" military operation.
 This military operation and related activities are on-going as of the issuance date of these consolidated financial statements.
+As of the date of authorization of these financial statements the Company has determined that there has not been any material effect on its business or operations, but it continues to monitor the situation.